Underactuated Robotic Hand with Grasp State Estimation Using Tendon-Based Proprioception: Experimental Validations

-To validate the accuracy of the modeling and the plausibility of the tension profile characterization, experiments were conducted using a PSF module.
-Fig.~\ref{fig_6}(a) shows the setup for the free-flexion cases.
+To validate the accuracy of the modeling, experiments were conducted using a PSF module.
+Fig.~\ref{fig_9}(a) shows the setup for the free-flexion cases.
 Two representative orientations were selected: one with the palm facing sideways, unaffected by gravity, and another with the palm facing downward, subject to gravity.
 The torsional spring preloads of the MCP and PIP joints were also adjusted in two combinations to examine different actuation sequences: a late-PIP condition (MCP \SI{36}{\degree}/PIP \SI{32}{\degree}) and an early-PIP condition (MCP \SI{28}{\degree}/PIP \SI{12}{\degree}).
+The actuation was performed by applying the maximum PWM command, resulting in a closing time of \SI{1.3}{\second} at the highest motor speed.
+The real-time tension was sensed through the SEA, while the actual joint angles were measured with a motion capture system (OptiTrack, NaturalPoint Inc., USA).
+Two reflective markers were attached to each phalanx, and joint angles were computed from changes in marker vectors between initial and final configurations.

-The results are shown in Fig.~\ref{fig_6}(b).
+Each experiment was repeated five times, and the average results are shown in Fig.~\ref{fig_9}(b).
 Under the late-PIP condition, the joint angles and tension matched the modeling reference with high accuracy.
-Under the early-PIP condition, slight discrepancies were observed in the PIP joint, likely because the weaker preload caused two joints to actuate more simultaneously, making the motion susceptible to friction.
+Under the early-PIP condition, slight discrepancies were observed in the PIP joint, likely because the weaker preload caused the two joints to actuate more simultaneously, making the motion more susceptible to friction.
 In both conditions, gravitational effects were minimal, as the finger was lightweight with relatively high joint stiffness, making spring forces dominant.
-To prevent the ejection in underactuated fingers and to secure a larger workspace, the late-PIP condition was selected as the final parameter.
+To prevent ejection in underactuated fingers and to secure a larger workspace, the late-PIP condition was selected as the final parameter.
+Although the model is based on a quasi-static assumption, the experimental results demonstrate that it remains valid even under dynamic actuation.
+Tendon-based proprioception allows for a simple finger structure without additional sensors, yielding a lightweight finger of only about \SI{28.6}{\gram}; thus, inertial effects are negligible, and the quasi-static assumption remains well justified.